HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="image-alt-empty.png",
   caption="Percentage of `img` with blank `alt`.", description="A distribution chart of pages with an img tag implementing empty alt attributes.
-As a median, 0% of images have an alt attribute that is empty making it uncommon.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1460266248&format=interactive", sheets_gid="1161905146", sql_file="image-alt-stats.sql"
+As a median, 0% of images on bnoth mobile and desktop have an alt attribute that is empty making it uncommon At the 75th percentile this rises to 24% of images on both devices types, and at the 75th percentile it's 75% on desktop and 79% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1460266248&format=interactive", sheets_gid="1161905146", sql_file="image-alt-stats.sql"